Skip to main content

 Course overview

-Complementing this deeper understanding of cross-regional, cross-cultural challenges and opportunities is a stronger business skill set.
+Complementing this deeper understanding of cross-regional, cross-cultural challenges and opportunities is an altogether stronger business skillset.
 The program elevates your ability to think critically, solve innovatively and impact sustainably.
-So, by the time you’ve completed your study, you’ll be ready to find practical ways forward to complement your understanding.
+So by the time you’ve completed your study, you’ll be ready to find practical ways forward to complement your understanding.

-Flexibility is a key component of the program – and you can choose to hone your focus on specific areas of study or participate in a broader set of electives.
+Flexibility is a key component of the program – and you can choose to hone in your focus on specific areas of study, or take part in a broader set of electives.
 Whichever path you choose, one thing’s certain.
-You’ll have equipped yourself with the knowledge – and practical know-how – to influence positive change in the world of business on a global scale while taking your career in exciting new directions too.
+You’ll have equipped yourself with the knowledge – and practical know-how – to influence positive change to the world of business in a global scale.
+While taking your career in exciting new directions too.

 Key facts